About Us & What We Do

 H) Mott Hall III And TapCo School

-Current And Future Work
+Future Work

-We feel our model to help underserved communities can be extended to other areas as well.
+We feel our model to help underserved students and communities can be extended to other areas as well.
 We want to go beyond New York City to other areas of New York State and possibly Newark and Washington, D.C. with our model of mentoring, scholarships, internships and videogames.
 We want to engage more educators to create an education model that would work beyond New York.

 To that end, we are working with Professor Helen Pfeffer, a journalist, writer and lauded communications educator who lectures at Marymount Manhattan College, Brooklyn College and Manhattan College.